amrit-choudhary/village_shop/README.md

 This is a C++ game about establishing a profitable shop in a functioning village.
 Villagers will have multitudes of demands like food, shelter, luxury goods etc. and it will be your choice to venture in a business that you think will make you the most profit.

 ## Technical
-- This is a pure C++ multiplayer game with no external dependencies.
-Right now, it runs minimally on the console.
-However, gradually different GUIs will be added.
+- This is a C++20 multiplayer game with minimal external dependencies (a few vendored third-party libraries — see below).
+It builds with native renderer backends (DX12 on Windows, Metal on Mac) plus an ASCII/CLI renderer for a console-only build.
 - Every person in the village will be simulated and will behave like a real person.
 They will have their needs and will go to shops to buy items.
 - You will have AI competitiors that will open shops with same or different items.
 - Multiplayer mode will also be available where players can compete with each other in the same village simulation.